markshapiro/graphql-db-projection/README.md

 // ...

-// (you can also call the directive differently) const server = new ApolloServer({
+// (you can also call the directives differently) const server = new ApolloServer({
   typeDefs,
   resolvers,